Stony Brook to Collaborate with "NextStep" to Build a Rehabilitation Facility for People with Paralysis

 The new rehabilitation, fitness and wellness facility will be built in a free standing building that will be adjacent to the University’s Rehabilitation Research and Movement Performance (RRAMP) Laboratory.
 The RRAMP laboratory is a state-of-the-art research center within the School of Health Technology and Management dedicated to the studies of rehabilitation interventions that enhance the recovery process of those living with paralysis or spinal cord injuries, or suffer from debilitating illnesses that affect mobility.

 “There are no acute spinal cord rehabilitation facilities located in New York state; people with spinal cord injuries must travel to Manhattan or New Jersey to get the level of rehabilitative care they need,” said Craig Lehman, Dean of the School of SHTM.
 “There are an estimated 80,000 residents living with spinal cord injuries, with 600 additional individuals who experience an injury each year.
 In addition, thousands more residents experience walking and mobility problems due to diseases like multiple sclerosis (MS).
-An estimated 9,000
+An estimated 9,000 residents live with MS in New York.
+There is tremendous need for a facility like this and we are grateful that Janne and NextStep are working with us to make it happen.”

 The NextStep fitness and wellness facility would not only be the only one of its kind in New York, it is also the first planned outside location outside the Los Angeles facility.
 Kouri is on a mission to open locations around the country and is currently planning two additional facilities, one in New York at Stony Brook, and another in the Washington, D.C., area.